 The Mesha Stele

-The Mesha Stele was originally in possession of Bedouin living east of the Jordan River.
+The Mesha Stele originally possessed Bedouins living east of the Jordan River.
 It came to the attention of F.A.
 Klein, a German missionary who heard about the stone while visiting.
-The Berlin Museum and the French Consulate in Jerusalem then bid on the stone demonstrating its value to the Bedouin.
-The Bedouins kept increasing their price hoping to goad the eager bidders into a bidding war.
+The Berlin Museum and the French Consulate in Jerusalem bid on the stone, demonstrating its value to the Bedouin.
+The Bedouins kept increasing their price, hoping to goad the eager bidders into a bidding war.

-They were unable to reach a final price and the Bedouin and they decided to break the stele into hundreds of pieces and distribute the pieces among themselves.
+They were unable to reach a final price, and the Bedouins decided to break the stele into hundreds of pieces and distribute the pieces among themselves.
 To do this, they heated the stone by building a fire around it, and then poured cold water on it; eventually, it was split into about 1100 pieces.
 They were hoping to be able to sell the individual pieces and multiply their profits.

-Several years later, about 669 of the fragments were recovered comprising about two-thirds of the original stone.
-Fortunately, a paper mache impression had been made of the stele prior to its breaking making reconstruction of the original inscription possible.
+About 669 fragments were recovered several years later, comprising about two-thirds of the original stone.
+Fortunately, a paper mache impression had been made of the stele before its breaking, making reconstruction of the original inscription possible.

 The Moab Threat